emslade23/EC444-Projects/quest-5/report.md

   When thinking about the security of our system, there are three main parts: the security of the receiver/transmitter communication, the security of the UDP socket communication, and the security of the web client.

   #### Security of the Receiver and Transmitter Communication
   A major vulnerability in this communication is that anyone can create a receiver which can receive the transmitted fob signal.
 If a bad actor makes his own receiver and receives the fob signal, then the bad actor could potentially decode the password for the fob.
 If this fob was meant to unlock a car or a house, then the bad actor could program another fob to emit the same password signal and trick the receiver to unlock the car or house.
 This presents a huge security threat with RX/TX communication.
-This vulnerability could be prevented by switching from UDP communication where there is no SYM/ACK talking, to TCP communication where there is a handshake before any real data is transmitted.
-This handshake allows for an acknowledgement that the client, or the person receiving the data, is in fact authorized to receive the data.

-  Another potential solution would be encrypting the data with SHA256 encryption so that it would be nearly imopssible to decrypt the data without the hash function.
+One solution would be encrypting the data with SHA256 encryption so that it would be nearly imopssible to decrypt the data without the hash function.

+ Another solution could be to have the transmitter and receiver engage in some type of a handshake to confirm the recipient, before any data is sent, could also be an effective way to keep the data in the hands of the people authorized to have it.

   #### Security of the UDP Socket Communication

-  #### Security of the Web Client

-  #### Security of the Receiver and Transmitter Communication
-  A major vulnerability in this communication is that anyone can create a receiver which can receive the transmitted fob signal.
-If a bad actor makes his own receiver and receives the fob signal, then the bad actor could potentially decode the password for the fob.
-If this fob was meant to unlock a car or a house, then the bad actor could program another fob to emit the same password signal and trick the receiver to unlock the car or house.
-This presents a huge security threat with RX/TX communication.
+ A big vulnerability in the UDP Socket Communication between the ESP32 and the NodeJS app is the mere fact of using UDP.
+Since there is no acknowledgement, meaning that there is no way to know if the person sending to the NodeJS server is authorized to be doing so, this means that anyone can be sending larges volumes of packets.
+This could potentially result in a Denial of Service attack preventing the people who are suppose to be viewing the data from seeing it.
+A solution for this vulnerability would be to have some code that monitors packets coming into the server, and has a certain threshold of packets per second, and when that threshold is reached, then maybe it doesnt accept packets for some time, or it sends a warning to an admin.

+ Furthermore, another vulnerability that comes with UDP communication is the ease of packet sniffing.
+It would be relatively simple to intercept a packet being sent from the ESP32 to the NodeJS server, decode the message, and then understand the data being sent.
 This vulnerability could be prevented by switching from UDP communication where there is no SYM/ACK talking, to TCP communication where there is a handshake before any real data is transmitted.
 This handshake allows for an acknowledgement that the client, or the person receiving the data, is in fact authorized to receive the data.

-  Another potential solution would be encrypting the data with SHA256 encryption so that it would be nearly imopssible to decrypt the data without the hash function.

-  #### Security of the UDP Socket Communication

-  #### Security of the Web Client